CDCgov/NEDSS-Modernization/apps/nbs-gateway/README.md

 # National Electronic Disease Surveillance System (NEDSS) Base System Modernization Gateway

-An entry point for an NBS 6.X Application that allows a Strangler Fig approach to piecemeal modernization.
+An entry point for an NBS 6.X Application that allows a Strangler Fig approach to piecemeal modernization to various services.

 ## Running